The Best Lenses for Infrared Photography

 Olympus M.Zuiko Digital 12-40mm f2.8 PRO (no issues, even at smaller apertures.
 Sharp to edges and good sun stars)

 Panasonic Lumix G Vario 14-45mm f3.5-5.6 (excellent throughout range of focal length and apertures.
-This lens is discontinued but you can find them used)
+This lens is discontinued but you may find them used)

-In addition to what I’ve provided here, the links that follow are a decent starting point to further help you choose lenses.
+In addition to my testing that I’ve provided here, the links that follow are a decent starting point to further help you choose lenses.
 One of the links is specific to Fujifilm X-mount lenses.
 The other two include several brands.
 For the most part they are all geared towards hot-spot performance.
-Simon Weir’s tests (Fuji mount only) provides comments on sharpness too.
+Simon Weir’s tests (Fuji mount only) provides some comments on sharpness too.

 I recommend reading the notes and details for each of the lists.